Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-1/README.md

 - How does Java work?
 - How should Java code be structured?
 - What is the anatomy of a class?
-- The main() method
+- The main() method.
-- Looping
+- Looping.
-- Conditional Branching
+- Conditional Branching.
-- Coding the "10 milk bottes" app
+- Coding the "10 milk bottles" app.

 ## How does Java work?

-- Java works by creating a source document
+- Java works by creating a source document (where some of the code will go).
 - Document is ran through a source code compiler.
 It checks for errors and wont let you run until it's satisfied.
 - The compiler creates a new document coded into Java byte-code.
-- All machines have a Virtual Java Machine (Implemented in Software)

 ## How should Java code be structured